 The evaluation board is set up for a double balun configuration analog input with optimum 50 $\Omega$ impedance matching out to 70 MHz.
 For more bandwidth response, the differential capacitor across the analog inputs can be changed or removed (see Table 8).
-The common mode of the analog inputs is developed from the center tap of the transformer via the CML pin of the ADC.
-See the Analog Input Considerations section for more information.
+The common mode of the analog inputs is developed from the center tap of the transformer via the CML pin of the ADC (see the Analog Input Considerations section).